Alipurduar subdivision

 Alipurduar subdivision is an administrative division of the Alipurduar district in the Indian state of West Bengal.

 Geography

 Subdivisions

 Alipurduar district is divided into the following administrative subdivisions:

 Administrative units

 Alipurduar subdivision has 8 police stations, 6 community development blocks, 6 panchayat samitis, 66 gram panchayats, 338 mouzas, 337 inhabited villages, 1 municipality and 20 census towns.
 The municipality is: Alipurduar.
 The census towns are: Sisha Jumrha, Uttar Madarihat, Jaigaon, Mechiabasti, Uttar Satali, Uttar Latabari, Jagijhora Barabak, Jateswar, Parangarpar, Falakata, Paschim Jitpur, Chechakhata, Alipurduar Railway Junction, Bholar Dabri, Birpara, Samuktola, Sobhaganj, Laskarpara, Dakshin Rampur and Uttar Kamakhyaguri.
-The subdivision has its headquarters at Alipurduar.
+The subdivision has its headquarters at the city of Alipurduar.

 Police stations

 Police stations in the Alipurduar subdivision have the following features and jurisdiction:

 Gram panchayats

 The subdivision contains 66 gram panchayats under 6 community development blocks: